-Thomas works in partnership with psychologists, so that they are trained to administer our assessments and deliver valuable feedback to the rest of the organisation.
-This approach will enable them to build on their detailed knowledge of the athletes, coaches, sport and organisation so that feedback is unique and based on a high level of relevant content.
+Thomas works in partnership with psychologists, so that they are trained to administer our assessments and deliver valuable feedback to the rest of the organization.
+This approach will enable them to build on their detailed knowledge of the athletes, coaches, sport and organization so that feedback is unique and based on a high level of relevant content.

 Sport psychology tips

 Try to increase your self-awareness.
 Think about your personal preferences and the way that you react in certain situations.

 When training and competing, try to ensure that your attention is focused on the present.
 Mindfulness techniques can help you to avoid dwelling on potentially negative thoughts, reducing distractions and anxiety levels.